Start here

 Figure out which class fits.

 Read the Classes page for the breakdown.
-Short version: if you (or your kid) are brand new, Briggs LO206 is the answer — cheap to buy, cheap to run, impossible to "out-money" the competition.
+Short version: if you (or your kid) are brand new, Briggs LO206 is the answer.
+It's the most affordable option for competitive racing.
 Pick the age bracket that matches.

 3. 03